WordPress optimize

 Tip #1: Size matters

-The longer the waterfall (i.e. the more elements are removed on the Y axis), the more requests have to be processed and the slower the website loads.
+The longer the waterfall is (i.e. the more elements are removed on the Y axis), the more requests have to be processed and the slower the website loads.
 Nevertheless, a long waterfall does not necessarily have to be bad.
-There are features and external resources that you simply can't or don't want to do without.
+There are features and external resources that you simply can’t or don’t want to do without.
 Our live chat, for example, is one such tool.
-Loading the chat program naturally slows down our website.
+Loading the chat programme naturally slows down our website.
 However, fast support via chat is a central component of our hosting.
-So we can't do without the plugin.
+So we can’t do without the plugin.

 HTTP/2 also ensures that the sheer number of requests is no longer as important as it was a few years ago.